-Figure 5.5: Comparison of the first optimisation with the second.
+Figure 5.5: Comparison of the first optimisation with the second applied on benchmark one.

 Since the evaluator is designed to execute many kernel dispatches in parallel, it was important to reduce the kernel runtime by as much as possible.
 Reducing the runtime per kernel has a knock-on effect, as the following kernel dispatches can more begin execution sooner reducing the overall runtime.